CroneKorkN/rbcm/README.md

 ## addons

 Projects can be combined via addons, even recursively.
-This can be used to centralizise and share capability-sets.
+This can be used to centralizise and share capability sets.
 An addon is an usal rbcm project, although nodes make no sense within an addon.

 `capabilities/localhost.rb`: